-What is Help to Buy (Scotland)?
+What is the Help to Buy (Scotland) Affordable New Build Scheme?

-- your mortgage lender is likely to require you to contribute a deposit of around 5%, your mortgage and deposit must cover a combined minimum 80% of the total purchase price.
+- your mortgage lender is likely to require you to contribute a deposit of around 5%, your mortgage and deposit must cover a combined minimum 85% of the total purchase price.

 - your mortgage from one of the participating lenders must be a repayment mortgage, of at least 25%, and cannot be an interest-only first mortgage;

 - the Scottish Government will help buyers to purchase the property by taking an equity stake of up to a maximum 15% of the value of the property;

 - no annual interest is charge on your equity stake;

 - the Scottish Government’s equity stake can be repaid at any time and is based on the value of the property at the time of the repayment;